ram1306/ram1306/README.md

 <h2 align="left">About Me</h2>

 <p align="left">
   This is sri ram .
-I'm on a journey to become a proficient Data Scientist, exploring the fascinating world of Machine Learning, AI, and Data Science.
+I'm on a journey to become a aspiring Data Scientist, exploring the fascinating world of Machine Learning, AI, and Data Science.
 </p>

 <ul>